New Legislation Positions Indiana at the Forefront of Immigration Enforcement

 • For employers with no prior violations, the attorney general must first notify the employer and give the employer 15 days to submit evidence regarding the hiring of the workers in question.
 The attorney general may not initiate a lawsuit if it determines that:

-• The employer submits an affidavit stating that the employer has terminated all unauthorized workers, has confirmed work authorization of all its employees, and will not knowingly employ unauthorized aliens in the future.
+• The employer submits an affidavit stating that the employer has terminated all unauthorized workers, has engaged in reasonable diligence to confirm the work authorization of all its employees, and will not knowingly employ unauthorized aliens in the future.

-• For employers with more than one violation (not previously determined to be a violation), the court may order the suspension of operating authorization at the location for 10 business days.
+• In the case of more than one violation by an employer that has never previously been determined be in violation, the court may order the suspension of all of the employer’s business licenses at the relevant location(s) for 10 business days.

-• For employers with one or more violations, previously determined to be a violation, the court may order the suspension of operating authorization at the locations where the violation occurred for 180 days.
+• For one or more violations by an employer that has previously been determined to be in violation, the court may order the suspension of operating authorization at the location(s) where the violation(s) occurred for 180 days.

-• Authorizes courts to place employers on probation for a period of 6 months to 2 years, and if violations continue, to impose any of the relief detailed above, including suspension of operations.
+• Authorizes courts to place employers on probation for a period of 6 months to 2 years, and if violations continue, to impose any of the relief detailed above, including the suspension of operations.

 Helps Identify Benefits Fraud and Abuse by Aliens

-The fraud and abuse in government health, welfare, and social services programs are important issues to Americans, who want to ensure that their tax dollars help only eligible individuals.
+The fraud and abuse of government health, welfare, and social services programs are important issues to Americans, who want to ensure that their tax dollars help only eligible individuals.
 SB 76 makes important strides in identifying benefits fraud and abuse committed by aliens by requiring the Families and Social Services Administration and hospitals to collect and report specific non-identifiable data from benefits recipients.
 These provisions will help policymakers understand the scope of benefits fraud and abuse in the state, while helping ensure that Americans’ tax dollars are serving Americans first.

 SB 76 makes the following changes: